 Lemon Chicken Sheet Pan Dinner

 To make the sheet pan dinner pretty for serving, top with fresh rosemary, lemon wedges and lemon zest.

 The awesome thing about sheet pan dinners is that it’s a one-stop meal.
 Everything is on the pan!
-If you’d like, you could serve a garden salad, green beans, fruit salad and some homemade rolls with this chicken dinner.
+If you’d like, you could serve a garden salad, quinoa or brown rice, fruit salad and some homemade rolls with this chicken dinner.

+Lemon Chicken Sheet Pan Dinner